(Photo by Robert Verzo, from Flickr.)

-The Well of Segais (or Wisdom) was sometimes imagined to be a sacred centre, and the first poem quoted describes how all the rivers of the world, including the Tigris and Jordan, have it as their source.
+The Well of Segais (or Wisdom) was sometimes imagined to be a sacred centre, the source of all the sacred rivers in the world, including the Tigris and Jordan.

 Ir was guarded by Boand’s husband, Nechtan, and housed the salmon of wisdom.
 Only Nechtan and his cupbearers could approach it, since if anyone else did:

 There was none that would look to its bottom